karimova/UCI_HW_Karimova/02_VBA/Readme.md

   (1) If `Total Stock Volume` = 0, for this type of ticker the `Percent Change` became 0 as well.

-  (2) If `Total Stock Volume` = 0 but the `closing price` and `opening price` are NOT 0.
+  (2) If `Total Stock Volume` = 0 but the `closing price` OR `opening price` are NOT 0.
 In this case the script is lookong for the next/previous non-zero value in currecnt ticker category and then use it for the calculations of `Percent Change` and `Yearly Changes`.

   * Conditional Formatting was applied for` Year Change` column: positive change in green and negative change in red.